-For this episode of From Tailors With Love I felt it was time to interrogate my co-host Matt Spasier about his blog The Suits of James Bond.
-However, it’s not the first time I’ve interrogated him on what I consider to be the original almanac of Bond attire.
+For this episode of From Tailors With Love I felt it was time to interrogate my co-host Matt Spasier about his blog Bond Suits.
+However, it’s not the first time I’ve interrogated him on what I consider to be the almanac of Bond attire.

 In fact, how we first met was when I interviewed Matt for a podcast I did for another Menswear magazine.
 It was difficult to get Matt on the podcast.
 I remember a lot of correspondence back and forth, almost like courting a hot blonde on Tinder.